cheuktingli/psitip/README.rst

 - :code:`auxsearch_level` : The level of searching (integer in 0,...,10) for deducing implications.
 A higher level takes more time.

-- :code:`auxsearch_leaveone` : Set to True to handle case decomposition in auxiliary search.
+- :code:`cases` : Set to True to handle case decomposition in auxiliary search.
 Default is False.

 - :code:`forall_multiuse` : Set to False to only allow one value for variables with universal quantification.
 Default is True.
 Note that if this option is True, then the auxiliary search result for variables with universal quantification will be meaningless.